 Now that that has been established, let’s get into some more detailed comparisons between these two brands.

 As earlier mentioned, some Integra and Onkyo products have similar features (just with different names).
 The following are some of the most popular Integra and Onkyo receivers with similar features:

 - Onkyo TX-SR805 = Integra DTR-7.8

 - Onkyo TX-SR506 = Integra DTR-4.9

 Well, technically they are the same.
 But Onkyo is the mother company while Integra is a subdivision of the larger company.

 Onkyo is a Japanese company that specializes in audio electronics manufacturing.
 The company produces audio equipment that ranges from AV receivers to Blu-ray players.
-They produce under the name of Integra and Onkyo.
+They produce devices under the name Integra and Onkyo.

 Are Integra Receivers Any Good?